christopher-shannon-terry/serviceTracker/README.md

 💻 A simple desktop application built with Java & Swing to digitally track service experiences.

-🏫 Made with for Pius XI High School.
+🏫 Made for Pius XI High School.

 * * *